opengovfoundation/free-law-founders-site/who-we-are.md

     </header>
     <section class="content">
       <p>
-        Abhi Nemani is a writer, speaker, organizer, and technologist.
+        Abhi Nemani is a writer, speaker, organizer and technologist.
 He is currently serving as the first Chief Data Officer for the City of Los Angeles, where he leads the city's efforts to build an open and data-driven LA.
       </p>
       <p>
-        Before joining the city, he helped build, launch, and run the national non-profit, Code for America, a technology organization dedicated to reinventing government for the 21st century.
+        Before joining the city, he helped build, launch and run the national non-profit, Code for America, a technology organization dedicated to reinventing government for the 21st century.
 Abhi led CfA’s product strategy as its teams tackled local government challenges ranging from transparency and business licensing to food stamps and public safety.
-He also led the organization's efforts to scale through building multiple new programs: a first-of-its-kind civic startup accelerator, an international volunteer corps, and a collaborative network for hundreds of government innovators.
-Additionally, Abhi developed the organization’s policy portfolio — working hand-in-hand with area experts and local leaders — to enact over 30 municipal policy reforms on topics including open data, healthcare, and procurement.
+He also led the organization's efforts to scale through building multiple new programs: a first-of-its-kind civic startup accelerator, an international volunteer corps and a collaborative network for hundreds of government innovators.
+Additionally, Abhi developed the organization’s policy portfolio — working hand-in-hand with area experts and local leaders — to enact over 30 municipal policy reforms on topics including open data, healthcare and procurement.
       </p>
       <p>
-        Abhi is a Member of the Board of Directors for the OpenGov Foundation, a member of the Board of Advisors of Significance Labs, and has served as Innovator-in-Residence at GovDelivery.
+        Abhi is a Member of the Board of Directors for the OpenGov Foundation, a member of the Board of Advisors of Significance Labs and has served as Innovator-in-Residence at GovDelivery.
       </p>
       <p>
         <a href="http://abhinemani.com/">Website</a>